neulab/nn4nlp-concepts/rule-based/README.md

 Specifically:

---template4all.cpt: template of concept definition (most of them are based on you proposed items)
+--template.cpt: template of concept definition (most of them are based on you proposed items)

 --conceptBytitle.detail: the detailed concepts covered by each paper (ACL+EMNLP+NAACL2019)